robjohnnoble/ggmuller/README.md

 ### How-to guide with examples

 For an introduction to how the package works, an overview of its features, and some worked examples, see the blog post on [Visualizing evolutionary dynamics with ggmuller](https://thesefewlines.wordpress.com/2016/08/20/how-to-ggmuller/).

+### Version history

+0.1.0: First release.

+0.1.1: Essential update for compatibility with ggplot2 version 2.2.0.

+0.1.2: Better plotting of the points at which genotypes emerge.